junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "No!
 Not like this!"
 Dean says without hesitation. *I can't hurt you like this, taking away your power is like taking the most special thing that makes you you.
 I would rather die than do this to you.
 Through a kiss or not, I can't do this.*

 Cas lowers his eyes, moving slowly away from the table to put the now-empty cups to the kitchen sink, having his back facing Dean.
+"I see.
+I understand."

+He lets the water running for a few seconds to fill the empty cup before speaking again.
+The sound of running water fills the silence between them for those seconds, as if filling in the blank space where words should have been but scratched out.

-"What should we do then?"
+Turning off the tab, Cas asks, "What should we do then?"

 "You?
 Rest up and heal.
 Same for Sam.
 And Me?
 I'll do some more research.
 Wish me luck on finding Metatron or Crowley or Naomi, or some reverse spell or whatever.
 I really need to kick someone in the ass."
 Dean stands up from the table.